StarRocks/starrocks/docs/reference/System_variable.md

 # System variables

+StarRocks provides many system variables that can be changed to suit your requirements.
 This section describes the variables supported by StarRocks.
-You can view these variables by using the `SHOW VARIABLES` command.
-You can also use SET to make these variables take effect globally on the entire system, only in the current session, or only in a single query statement.
+You can view these variables by running the [SHOW VARIABLES](../sql-reference/sql-statements/Administration/SHOW%20VARIABLES.md) command on your MySQL client.
+You can also use the [SET](../sql-reference/sql-statements/Administration/SET.md) command to dynamically set or modify variables.
+You can make these variables take effect globally on the entire system, only in the current session, or only in a single query statement.

 The variables in StarRocks refer to the variable sets in MySQL, but **some variables are only compatible with the MySQL client protocol and do not function on the MySQL database**.

+> **NOTE**
+>
+> Any user has the privilege to run SHOW VARIABLES and make a variable take effect at session level.
+However, only users with the SYSTEM-level OPERATE privilege can make a variable take effect globally.
+Globally effective variables do not affect the current session, only subsequent new sessions.

 ## View variables